11 Mardi Gras Traditions You Need to Know About (from King Cakes to Coconut Throwing)

 3. Mardi Gras Masks

-Masks are basically obligatory at a Mardi Gras celebration...unless you’re riding on a float, in which case they are legally required.
-(Yep, it is against the law in New Orleans to show your face on a Mardi Gras parade float.)
-This practice dates back to the beginnings of the festival—a time when masquerades were the preferred (read: only) way for people of different classes to let loose and commingle comfortably.
+Wearing a mask at a Mardi Gras parade may seem like a frivolous thing people do, but it is serious business.
+Sure, if you’re an attendee just having a blast in the street you have the option to go without one, but when you’re riding on a float you’re legally required to wear one.
+That’s right, it is against the law in New Orleans to show your face on a Mardi Gras parade float.
+This practice dates back to the beginnings of the festival—a time when masquerades were the only way for people of different classes to let loose and commingle comfortably.
 That said, the artistry that goes into many of the masks you see at Mardi Gras is reason enough to keep the tradition—and mystery—alive.

 4. Throwing Coconuts